-Compulsory basic training (CBT) is the course that all learner motorbike and moped riders must complete before riding on the road.
+All learner motorcycle and moped riders must complete the CBT course before riding on the road.

-- enable you to gain valuable experience in preparation for taking your motorcycle test.
+- experience in preparing for your motorcycle test

 The CBT course can only be given by a trainer from an approved training body (ATB).